Ćamila Mičijević

-Ćamila Mičijević (born 8 September 1994) is a German-born Croatian handball player of Bosnian descent for Metz Handball and the Croatian national team.
+Ćamila Mičijević (born 8 September 1994) is a Croatian handball player who plays for SCM Craiova and the Croatian national team.

 Career

 Mičijević was born in Heidenheim, Germany to Bosnian immigrants who fled from the Bosnian War.
 Her parents, Mujo and Jasminka Mičijević, come from Mostar, Bosnia and Herzegovina.

 She played at both Lokomotiva and Katarina handball clubs in Mostar before moving to play at Zamet in Croatia, later Dunaújváros in Hungary and Metz in France in 2020.
 She rose to prominence at the 2020 European Women's Handball Championship when she surprisingly won the bronze medal with Croatia, as one of the team leaders.